 In the late 19th century the only rigorous basis for the real plane was to construct the real numbers from the natural numbers by [Ded63] (1888) and then construct the Cartesian plane over the reals.
 But Hilbert in 1899 (Section 7) works from a plane satisfying geometric axioms and defines the field in it.
 By adding an axiom implying the plane and the field are unique both goals are reached.
-The rather complicated story for completeness is told in Methodology 10.2.3.
+This gives descriptive completeness for the modern view of real geomety.
+The rather complicated story for completeness as conceived in modern logic is told in Methodology 10.2.3.